Decommoditizing a Commodity

 What are the results: The #1 selling bread in the bread aisle of your local grocer - a hotly contested shelf space.
 According to IRI data, Soft & Smooth sold 16.7 million 20 ounce loafs or $30.2 million in sales between the launch in July through December 2005.
 That’s $30 million in 6 months!
 Again, for those not in the know, a single new product launch into grocery that delivers $30 million in the first year is a homerun.
 Sara Lee knocked this one out of the park and on its way to the moon just on revenues.
 But other indicators show that this is not just a one hit wonder where consumers try it once and move on.
 A survey done by Sara Lee among the target audience showed that 90% of Women with Children in Household rated the bread in the top two boxes of Very Favorable or Somewhat Favorable and again 91% indicated a high intent to purchase again after first trial.
 The bread did so well for Sara Lee at launch that they cut ad spending and dedicated the marketing dollars to production in order to meet demand.

-How did they do it: Sara Lee partnered with a K&A client, ConAgra Foods, (and by this I’m not implying we had anythig to do with the product development) and is leveraging their Ultragrain Whole White Wheat as a key ingredient.
+How did they do it: Sara Lee partnered with a K&A client, ConAgra Foods, (and by this I’m not implying we had anything to do with the product development) and is leveraging their Ultragrain Whole White Wheat as a key ingredient.
 What is White Wheat you ask?
 According to Ms. Hawkes, it is essentially albino wheat with none of the tannins and acids that make traditional wheat bread (made from red wheat flour) taste bitter:

 Traditional wheat flour comes from red wheat.
 The bran layer contains tannins and phenolic acid, which are bitter and account for much of the taste difference between whole wheat and white bread.
 The red bran coloring is responsible in part for the darker color of whole wheat.